jadecobra/gym/python_tdd/docs/TDD_LIST_COMPREHENSIONS.md

-# Lists
+# List Comprehensions

-We will cover `lists/arrays` in python using Test Driven Development
+We will cover `list comprehensions` in python using Test Driven Development

 ## Prerequisites